netxms/netxms-doc/admin/server-management.rst

 Server configuration for Agent to Server connection / Tunnel connection
 =======================================================================

-NetXMS provides option to establish connection from agent to server.
-This requires additional configuration on server and on agent sides.
+|product_name| provides option to establish connection from agent to server.
+This requires
+additional configuration on server and on agent sides.
 This chapter describes server side configuration.
 Agent side configuration can be found in :ref:`agent-to-server-agent-conf-label`.
 Agent to server connection is a :term:`TLS` tunnel carrying virtual server to agent connections.